-13 (U//FOUO) The SERE training program falls under the DoD Joint Personnel Recovery Agency (JPRA).
+(U//FOUO) The SERE training program falls under the DoD Joint Personnel Recovery Agency (JPRA).
 JPRA is responsible for missions to include the training for SERE and Prisoner of War and Missing In Action operational affairs including repatriation.
 SERE Training is offered by the U.S. Army, Navy, and Air Force to its personnel, particularly air crews and special operations forces who are of greatest risk of being captured during military operations.
-SERE students are taught how to survive in various terrain, evade and endure captivity, resistinterrogations, and conduct themselves to prevent harm to themselves and fellow prisoners of war.
+SERE students are taught how to survive in various terrain, evade and endure captivity, resist interrogations, and conduct themselves to prevent harm to themselves and fellow prisoners of war.

-TOPSECRETA 33.
-(TS) CIA's OTS obtained data on the use of the proposed EITs and their potential long-term psychological effects on detainees.
+33. (TS, and their potential long-term psychological effects on detainees.
 OTS input was based in part on information solicited from a number of psychologists and knowledgeable academics in the area of psychopathology.

-34. (TS) OTS also solicited input from DoD/Joint Personnel Recovery Agency (JPRA) regarding techniques used in its SERE training and any subsequent psychological effects on students.
+34. (TS/ Generation OTS also solicited input from DoD/Joint Personnel Recovery Agency (JPRA) regarding techniques used in its SERE training and any subsequent psychological effects on students.
 DoD/JPRA concluded no long-term psychological effects resulted from use of the EITs, including the most taxing technique, the waterboard, on SERE students.
-The OTS analysis was used by OGC in evaluating the legality of techniques. \$\frac{\pi}{2}\$\$ 35.
-(TS/ Eleven EITs were proposed for adoption in the CTC Interrogation Program.
+The OTS analysis was used by OGC in evaluating the legality of techniques.

+35. (TS) Eleven EITs were proposed for adoption in the CTC Interrogation Program.
 As proposed, use of EITs would be subject to a competent evaluation of the medical and psychological state of the detainee.
-The Agency eliminated one proposed technique-the mock burial-after learning from DoJ that this could delay the legal review.
+The Agency eliminated one proposed technique-for the following from DoJ that this could delay the legal review.
 The following textbox identifies the 10 EITs the Agency described to DoJ.

-14 (S).
-According to individuals with authoritative knowledge of the SERE program, the waterboard was used for demonstration purposes on a very small number of students in a class.
-Except for Navy SERE training, use of the waterboard was discontinued because of its dramatic effect on the students who were subjects. ر معینی در میسید. در معینی در میسید. در معینی در میسید.
+(S) According to individuals with authoritative knowledge of the SERE program, the waterboard was used for demonstration purposes on a very small number of students in a class.
+Except for Navy SERE training, use of the waterboard was discontinued because of its dramatic effect on the students who were subjects.